mendozacjorge/jQueryWebcam/README.md

 # jQueryWebcam
 A jQuery plugin that allows taking pictures with a webcam

+NOTE: the plugin only exposes an html `img` element as the result, further manipulation of that image (posting it to a webserver) has to be done via a user defined callback.

 Requires jQuery and Jcrop (http://deepliquid.com/content/Jcrop.html)

 ## Usage
 Imports: